 Does your dog or cat scratch all the time?
-If so, he could have fleas.
+If so, he could have fleas or a flea allergy.

 Fleas can be found in the country, city and can even be picked up by humans as they’re in the grocery store or library.
 If someone has fleas at home and a flea hitches a ride on a pant leg or shoe, the flea can hop off anywhere.
 Once the flea hops off, he’s immediately going to look for a new host.
 That could be you or your pet if you’re in the right place at the right time.
 Fleas need warm blood animals to survive.